Phalloplasty Risks and Complications

 - Surgeons will likely have different complication rates;

-- Complication rates are self-stated by the surgeon or published in academic journals.
-Self-stated statistics may not be entirely accurate.
+- Complication rates may be self-stated by the surgeon or published in peer-reviewed academic journals.
+Self-stated statistics may be less accurate.

 General Risks of Surgery include: Infection, bleeding, damage to surrounding tissues, pain.